-- (d) Any positions remaining vacant at the end of the job fair process shall be posted in accordance with Article 12.1 (Job Postings and Applications). - (e) Upon completion of the job fair process the Employer shall post the new schedule in accordance with Article 14.3 (Scheduling Provisions) (a)(1).
+- (d) Any positions remaining vacant at the end of the job fair process shall be posted in accordance with Article 12.1 (Job Postings and Applications). - (e) Upon completion of the job fair process the Employer shall post the new schedule in accordance with Article 14.3 (a)(1) (Scheduling Provisions).
 Unless mutually agreed otherwise the new schedule will be implemented in 14 days.